Irish Whip Wrestling

-Irish Whip Wrestling (IWW) is an Irish-owned independent professional wrestling promotion established in January 2002.
-The company is named after a wrestling move called the 'Irish Whip'.
-IWW runs shows Nationally throughout the whole of Ireland, both in The Republic and Northern Ireland.
-The company has appeared on numerous terrestrial and digital channels and had a weekly show called WHIPLASH TV on The Wrestling Channel, which aired from 2005–2006 throughout the UK and Ireland.

-They also released over a Dozen VHS tapes & DVDs of original IWW content.
-These were shipped to over 17 countries worldwide on 5 continents.
+Irish Whip Wrestling (IWW) was an Irish-owned independent professional wrestling promotion established in January 2002.
+The company was named after a wrestling move called the 'Irish Whip'.
+IWW ran shows nationally throughout the island of Ireland, both in the Republic of Ireland and Northern Ireland.
+IWW also ran a number of limited events in Wales, Scotland and England.
+The company appeared on numerous terrestrial and digital channels in Ireland & the UK and had a weekly show called WHIPLASH TV on The Wrestling Channel, which aired from 2005 to 2006 throughout the UK and Ireland.
+They also released over a dozen VHS tapes and DVDs of original IWW content, shipping them to over 17 countries worldwide across five continents.

 Irish Whip Wrestling was the first ever modern day wrestling promotion in Ireland & the first to tour nationally with former WWE, WCW, ECW & Japanese wrestlers.
 They were the first wrestling company in Ireland to produce Irish wrestling VHS & DVD content & the first and only Irish promotion to have a wrestling television show aired in Ireland.

+Some IWW talent eventually went on to be signed by the World Wrestling Entertainment (WWE).

+Irish Whip Wrestling could not run shows during the COVID-19 global pandemic and come 2022 never resumed live event operations afterwards.

 History

 Early years (2002–2004)

 Irish Whip Wrestling (IWW) ran its first two shows in June 2002 in the National Basketball Arena in Tallaght, which featured wrestler Tatanka.
-After these two shows, IWW returned to the ESB National Basketball Arena on October 9 for a show that was headlined by Jake "The Snake" Roberts.
+After these two shows, IWW returned to the ESB National Basketball Arena on 9 October for a show that was headlined by Jake "The Snake" Roberts.

 IWW continued to promote shows around Ireland through 2003 and 2004.
-On December 2, 2004, IWW held a show in Lucan, Dublin, and the main event featured an FWA British Heavyweight Championship match in which Alex Shane pinned Sheamus O'Shaunessy.
+On 2 December 2004, IWW held a show in Lucan, Dublin, and the main event featured an FWA British Heavyweight Championship match in which Alex Shane pinned Sheamus O'Shaunessy.
 Also in 2004, IWW opened up their 'Lock-up' training school in Dublin.
 Trainers at this school have included Blake Norton, "Middleman" Lee Butler and "The Pukka One" Darren Burridge.
 The training school has also been host to the company's Gym Wars shows which gives trainees a chance to show their skills to IWW management and to a crowd.